emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Level 11 Beastmaster__

 * __General Abilities:__
-  * __Inseparable:__ _(Cost 1)_ Instantly teleport from your current position to a spot within five feet of your animal companion.
+  * __Inseparable:__ _(Cost 1)_ Cost a minor spell to instantly teleport from your current position to a spot within five feet of your animal companion.
 The same can be done by your animal companion.
 Counts as an offhand action.

 __Level 12 Beastmaster__